-Located along Lemon Bay and including Manasota Key and its magnificent beachfront mansions today, Englewood has grown from its humble beginnings as farm, lumber, and turpentine area to a community nearly as large as Venice.
+Located along Lemon Bay and including Manasota Key and its magnificent beachfront mansions today, Englewood has grown from its humble beginnings as a farm, lumber, and turpentine area to a community nearly as large as Venice.

 Residents and visitors enjoy its Lemon Bay community theater and classes and shows at the Englewood Art Center, which is part of Sarasota’s Ringling College of Art and Design.